cysouw/graphicalgrammar/text/germany.md

 Syllables with a structure in accordance to the sonority hierarchy [@gotzinger1836: 223] have a vowel as nucleus (capital letter) and possibly multiple 'subordinate' consonants in the onset (lower-case letters separated horizontally with colons) and the coda (lower-case letters separated vertically with braces).
 :::

 Second, for the analysis of the internal structure of a clause, Götzinger proposes to use the same notation [@gotzinger1839: 159-162].
 A few examples are shown in [@fig:götzinger1839_161].
 The capital letter now refers to the verb and the lower-case letters refer to the constituents.
-Götzinger calls the lower-cased elements *Bekleidung* (cf. the discussion in [@sec:billroth1832]).
+Götzinger calls the lower-cased elements *Bekleidung*.
 Today a German grammar would call them *Satzglied*.
 The German main clause structure with two verb positions is indicated by a repeated capital letter, called *trennbare Zusammensetzung* by Götzinger [-@gotzinger1839: 160].
 Similar terminology can still be found in contemporaneous German grammars.

 Relative to the main verb, the three possible positions of the *Bekleidung* (i.e. before, in between and after the verb) are called *Voraussendung, Anfügung, Einschiebung*, respectively [@gotzinger1839: 160].
 They are indicated with a colon, a horizontal brace and round brackets in the tradition of Lehmann (see [@sec:lehmann1833]), who calls them *Vorausschickung, Anfügung* and *Einschaltung*.
 Today a German grammar would say *Vorfeld, Nachfeld* and *Mittelfeld*.
 Götzinger also observes one of the main generalisation of German main clause structure, namely that the *Voraussendung/Vorfeld* never consists of more than one *Bekleidung/Satzglied*.

-> Mag also die Stellung der Bekleidung in jenem Satze seyn, wie sie will, immer wird nur das Bild entstehen [mit einer Voraussendung].
-Niemals kann die Folge vorkommen [mit mehreren Voraussendungen]. [@gotzinger1839: 162]
+> Mag also die Stellung der Bekleidung in jenem Satze seyn, wie sie will, immer wird nur das Bild entstehen [hier folgen Bilder mit einer Voraussendung, MC].
+Niemals kann die Folge vorkommen [hier folgen Bilder mit mehreren Voraussendungen, MC]. [@gotzinger1839: 162]
 >
 > ('Although the position of the constituents in the sentence can be as it chooses, the resulting image will always have a single *Vorraussendung*.
 The ordering with multiple *Voraussendungen* cannot occur.')